ChainSafe/blst-ts/doc/memory-model.md

 ## `blst-ts` Memory Model

 With the above as background the memory model for `blst-ts` is relatively straight forward.
-There are the PKI classes and some helper classes.
-There is also a `BlstAddon` class that holds global data.
+There is a `BlstAddon` class that holds global data.
 See [`Context-Awareness`](./structuring-addons.md#context-awareness) for more info on how to manage global data.
+There are the PKI classes that are detailed below, but those are extended by some helper classes.
+See [`Complex Data Types`](./structuring-addons.md#complex-data-types) for more info on why the argument parsing helpers were created.
+The last helper that was created was the `BlstAsyncWorker`.
+See [`Phases of Execution`](./structuring-addons.md#phases-of-execution) for more details on the how's and why's of this class.

 ### PKI Classes